 My name is Hailang Jiang [ˈhaɪ.lɑŋ d͡ʒɑŋ][1] (Mandarin: 江 海浪 [t͡ɕʲɑ́ŋ xài.lɑ̂ŋ]).
 Hailang means ‘sea wave.’

-Now I live in Cambridge, MA, and I like how the seasons and the weather change here.
-When I’m not doing linguistics, I enjoy photography (cityscapes, nature, and portraits), hiking, woodcarving, playing Nintendo games, watching TV series, cooking, reading, and writing.
+I am a phonologist, and for now I live in Cambridge, MA.
+I like how the trees mark the changing seasons here.
+When I’m not doing phonology, I enjoy photography (cityscapes, nature, and portraits), hiking, woodcarving, playing Nintendo games, watching TV series, cooking, reading, and writing.